ESSS/flask-restalchemy/README.md

 automatically create project tags on GitHub, build and upload the PyPI package and change the recipe on conda-forge.
 Just type:

+For each PR, you must update the CHANGELOG using the `news` folder.
+See [Changelog] section of Rever Developer's Guide on how to add a CHANGELOG entry.

 ```
 rever setup  # (first time only)